CloudCoded/30-Days-Of-JavaScript/Day_1/README.md

      Float-point numbers: Decimal number Example ... -3.5, -2.25, -1.0, 0.0, 1.1, 2.2, 3.5 ...

 <li>Strings</li>
-     A collection of one or more characters between two single quotes, double quotes, or backticks.
+<p> A collection of one or more characters between two single quotes, double quotes, or backticks.</p>

      Example: